open-AIMS/ADRIA.jl/docs/src/architecture/architecture.md

 3. Post-processing

-When ADRIA is applied in its entirety, "input sampling" is analogous to scenario generation: all model factors (the inputs) are collated and are sampled through a quasi-monte carlo process and subsequently adjusted to produce plausible combinations of factor values.
+When ADRIA is applied in its entirety, "input sampling" is analogous to scenario generation: all model factors (the inputs) are collated and are sampled through a quasi-monte carlo process.
 The Sobol' sampling method is adopted as the default, although any method provided by the [QuasiMonteCarlo.jl](https://github.com/SciML/QuasiMonteCarlo.jl) package can be used.
 Sample adjustment is required to map sampled values (which are continuous) to categorical or whole number values (e.g., Baroni and Tarantola, 2014) as may be expected by some factors.
 Values are also adjusted to avoid implausible factor combinations, such as active intervention factors in the case of non-intervention scenarios.